sgullen-dev/mission-planner/README.md

                            # MapCanvas, MobileSheet, SaveBar, modals, states
 ```

+## Notes on tooling

+Built in WebStorm with Claude Code.
+I worked design-first, a visual mockup
+established the layout and palette, then a written spec drove implementation,
+which I reviewed and refined.
+AI handled scaffolding and boilerplate.
+The
+architecture, scope decisions, and interaction logic were mine.

 ## What I'd add in production

 - Backend persistence and auth, replacing `localStorage`.
 - Unit testing coverage
-- A light theme - the palette is already tokenized as CSS custom properties, so the
+- A light theme: the palette is already tokenized as CSS custom properties, so the
   swap is simple.
 - Vehicle simulation: animate a vessel along the route with progress and ETA from the
   per-leg distances already computed.